allocs/allocs.github.io/README.md

 ## License

 Distributed under GNU General Public License v3.0.
-See `LICENSE.txt` for more info.
+See `LICENSE` for more info.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>